Dress Code and Uniforms

 - Dance Shorts

-- Tan Jazz Shoes and Black Character Heels for Broadway Jazz
+- Tan Jazz Shoes and Tan Heels for Broadway Jazz and upper level Musical Theater.

 - Leotard or Sports-bra Top